titan-foundation/blade/README.md

-I like the rock https://etherrock.com
+I like programming-languages, defi and malware